 Motorcycle accidents have a high risk of death, as the driver is exposed to the elements and the road, unlike a car driver.
 A motorcycle driver is 29 times more likely to be killed in an accident when compared to the mortality rate of car drivers.
 The injuries you experienced are likely severe and deserve compensation.
 Chicago is a no-fault state, where the driver who caused the accident is liable for the damages they caused.
 Your motorcycle accident attorney can increase your chances of receiving an accurate settlement amount that covers all of the damages you experienced.

 You can receive help from dedicated attorneys who understand how tragic motorcycle accidents are.
 They can support you and file a claim on your behalf while you recover from your injuries.
-Contact the personal injury lawyers at Mike Agruss Law today for a free consultation.
+Contact Mike Agruss Law today for a free consultation.